Home » Joyful Living » Social/Spiritual » 5 Successful Relationship Strategies When Living With Chronic Disease

 Sometimes learning new things can be empowering.

 This one goes hand in hand with never giving up.
-I think it can be very easy to slowly, over time, make your word smaller and smaller when living with Parkinson’s or any other chronic disease.
+I think it can be very easy to slowly, over time, make your world smaller and smaller when living with Parkinson’s or any other disease.

 Discoveries Along The Way

-There are definitely other ways a relationship evolves as a chronic disease progresses but Doug and I felt these 5 tips were the most important, and they have helped us tremendously.
+There are other ways relationships evolve as a chronic disease progresses, but Doug and I felt these five tips were the most important, and they have helped us tremendously.

 Now it’s your turn.
 What would be your top helpful tips?
 I’d love to hear your thoughts and suggestions in the comments section below.